AnaviTechnology/anavi-docs/anavi-macro-pad-8/anavi-macro-pad-8.md

 * Stickers

 *This step is optional.* Each kit includes a set of stickers.
 Feel free to add them to the translucent keycaps included in ANAVI Macro Pad 8 developer kit.
-You can do it with your bare hand or eventually with the help of tweezers.
+You can do it with your bare hands or eventually with the help of tweezers.

 You can place a sticker on the top or on the side of the keycap.
 If you like retro electronics you may find some similarities in this approach to the famous keyboard of the best selling personal computer of the 20th century Commodore 64.